 - 1. Locate the trailing end of the crack and drill a 3mm.
 (1/8in.) hole at the very point at which it stops.
 This is referred to as "Stop Drilling". - 2.
 Remove all contaminants and coatings including primer, paint and anti-corrosion, from the repair area.
 Surface should be clean and shiny (if pewter in color then anti-corrosion has not been removed). - 3.
 Stitch weld the seam/crack closed using GMAW.
-Follow welding guidelines as found in Weld/Weld Bonding section of the Body Repair Manual. - 4.
+Follow welding guidelines as found in Weld/Weld Bonding section, (Refer to 31 Collision Information Standard Procedure). - 4.
 Dress the welds as necessary.
-Careful not to thin the base metal. - Depending on the location and visibility of the repair surface refinishing will vary from body filler, finishing and painting to simply applying an epoxy or anticorrosion primer and rubberized undercoating, Mopar part #05093417AA or equivalent. - 6.
-Apply inner panel corrosion inhibiting materials (Mopar Cavity Wax part #68042970AA , or equivalent).
+Careful not to thin the base metal. - 5.
+Depending on the location and visibility of the repair surface refinishing will vary from body filler, finishing and painting to simply applying an epoxy or anticorrosion primer and rubberized undercoating, Mopar part #05093417AA or equivalent. - 6.
+Apply inner panel corrosion inhibiting materials (Mopar Cavity Wax part #68042970AA, or equivalent).